The 5 Most Common Problems with Your Outdoor Lighting

 You can prevent this by:

-- Replace damaged or poorly sealed fixtures that let moisture in.
+- Replacing poorly sealed fixtures

 Corrosion and Water Damage